sharktrexer/link-reaper/README.md

   -s, -show-afterlife              Creates an afterlife-filename.md for each checked file that only
                                    contains the reaped links

+  -p, patience [seconds]           Max # of seconds reaper waits for url to respond before reaping

   -m, -merciful                    Creates a purgatory-filename.md for each checked file that contains
                                    applied changes, if you want to manually compare to the original file(s).
 Otherwise, changes are applied directly to the files.